Roy (Fire Emblem): Concept and design

 Roy was created for the cancelled Nintendo 64 entry in the Fire Emblem series, which had a long development cycle.
-He was originally named Ike, and was one of only two characters kept when what became Binding Blade restarted development in 2000.
+He was originally named Ike, and was one of only two characters kept when what became Binding Blade restarted development in 2000, the other being Karel.
 Roy's character was designed to be free-spirited and emphatic to appeal to younger players and a wider audience, which they believed contrasted earlier titles' protagonists.
 The renamed Roy was first revealed at Nintendo Space World 2001, where a demo of Binding Blade was being shown.
 His final design for Binding Blade was created by Eiji Kaneda.
 At 15, Roy is the youngest Fire Emblem protagonist.

 Despite Binding Blade intending to be released first, delays caused his game to release after Super Smash Bros.
 Melee, which featured Roy as a playable character.
 When developing Super Smash Bros.
 Melee, Masahiro Sakurai wanted to include more characters who could cross blades with Link from The Legend of Zelda due to his personal preference for sword-fighting characters and campaigned for Roy's inclusion.
 He was added as a character based on fellow Fire Emblem protagonist Marth.
 Sakurai explained that he viewed Roy as an energetic and internally strong character compared to Marth, leading him to designing Roy's sword to do more damage at the base as opposed to Marth's, where more damage was done at the tip.
 He remarked that, despite his initial impression of Roy from a description of the character, he found that he was nothing like that after playing Binding Blade, exclaiming that his characterization of Roy was not due to a misunderstanding of his character.

 Due to the Fire Emblem series being only available in Japan, whether they should be included in the English release of Super Smash Bros.
 Melee was called into question, with Sakurai noting how unusual it was to have characters speak Japanese in English releases at the time.
 Sakurai stated that there were difficulties getting Marth to remain in the English version, but he pushed hard for his inclusion due to believing he would be fun.
 He added that there was more dispute over Roy, with Sakurai discussing removal of him with Nintendo of America, though they stated that he would be fun, so he should remain.
 Their popularity in Super Smash Bros.
 Melee led to Nintendo releasing future Fire Emblem games outside of Japan.
 The first of these was Fire Emblem: The Blazing Blade, which has a younger Roy designed by Sachiko Wada.

 Roy is voiced in Japanese by Jun Fukuyama, three years after Fukuyama's voice acting debut.
 Sakurai noted that his vocal performance had changed slightly from Super Smash Bros.
 Melee to his recording session for Super Smash Bros. for Nintendo 3DS and Wii U, with him having more difficulty doing higher-pitched sounds.